"For what I did, I deserve death."

 1. A childhood surgery may have changed him forever

-According to his family, Dahmer was a happy and energetic child until he underwent surgery for a double hernia repair.
-Around the same time, his little brother was born, and the family relocated several times, to different parts of Ohio.
-Investigators believe that the combined impact of these events, starting with the surgery, changed Dahmer: He was never again the same happy child he had once been, and he began to retreat into himself.
+According to his family, Dahmer was a happy and energetic child until he underwent surgery for a double hernia.
+Around the same time, his little brother was born, and the family relocated several times to different parts of Ohio.
+Investigators believe that the combined impact of these events, beginning with the surgery, permanently altered Dahmer's psyche.
+He was never again the same happy child he had once been, and he began to retreat into himself.

 In retrospect, some experts have suggested that Dahmer did not pull away because of the surgery, but because he might have had undiagnosed Asperger’s Syndrome.
 Researchers also uncovered that Dahmer's mother Joyce struggled with mental illness while pregnant with Jeffrey and was on a variety of prescription medications throughout her pregnancy.

-2. He was obsessed with animal bones from a young age—an interest his scientist father encouraged
+2. Dahmer was obsessed with animal bones from a young age—an interest his scientist father encouraged

-From the time he was a child, Dahmer was obsessed with animal bones: what sounds they made, the ways they fit together.
-Dahmer took this obsession to the next level at the age of 10, asking his chemist father what would happen if chicken bones were placed in bleach.
+From the time he was a child, Dahmer was obsessed with animal bones, including the sounds they made and the ways they fit together.
+Dahmer took his obsession to the next level at age 10, asking his chemist father what would happen if chicken bones were placed in bleach.

 Lionel Dahmer, believing that his son was finally finding a passion—and a scientific passion no less—was happy to show young Jeffrey how to clean and preserve animal bones using bleach.
 Such methods, of course, played an integral role in Jeffrey Dahmer’s crimes as an adult, from the disposal of remains to the cleaning of skulls that were then added to his collection.

-3. He drank alcohol, throughout the day, while in high school
+3. He drank alcohol throughout the day even in high school